Kyleh2420/kyleh2420.github.io/docs/projects/amplitudeModulator.md

 #has_children: true
 ---

-# ESE 345: Communication Systems
+# ESE 342: Communication Systems
+{: .no_toc}

+1. TOC
+{:toc}

+## About
-In the fall of 2022, I took ESE 345: Communication Systems, where I learned the basics of wireless communication.
+In the fall of 2022, I took ESE 342: Communication Systems, where I learned the basics of wireless communication.
 We were required to construct and simulate the following two systems using Commercial Off-The-Shelf resources.
 1. Amplitude Modulator with a 15 dBm output power centered at 10GHz and a modulation depth of ± 5dB.
 2. Envelope Detector given an modulation equation and an arbitrary music file.